MCL Tear Rehab in St. Ann, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in St. Ann, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.
+- Contact Sports: Football, soccer, and hockey players in St. Ann, MO commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.

 - Overuse or Repeated Stress: Repetitive knee stress activities, like marathon running, can weaken the MCL over time, making it more susceptible to tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear